windwerfer/fl_muse_brainflow_MVP/README.md

 # Goal?

+This should become an example project.
 You clone the code, compile it, and it just runs.
-You add whatever you need.
+Then you add whatever you need.

 # Why?

-I wanted to do some simple Biofeedback tests and couldnt find anything for the mobile platforms. the brainflow lib is a awesome toolkit, but it is beyond me to get the bluetooth to work on android. so this project uses the Flutter Bluetooth BLE lib to do the connection to Muse and then passes that data to brainflow for the real number crunching.
+I wanted to do some simple Biofeedback tests and couldnt find anything for the mobile platforms. the brainflow lib is a awesome toolkit, but it is beyond me to get the bluetooth to work on android.
+So this project uses the Flutter Bluetooth BLE lib to do the connection to Muse and then passes that data to brainflow for the real number crunching.

 # Codeing

 Its Flutter/Dart (UI, Bluetooth connections, Graphs..) with Rust (processing the EEG Signals).
-Rust because I dont have the confidence to write the complex streaming logic without some buffer overflows.
+Why Rust?
+Because I dont have the confidence to write the complex streaming logic without some buffer overflows.

 # running under Linux

-linux is the only platform that is a bit tricky.
-You must install the bluez package and expose to the user:
+If the Bluetooth doesnt want to connect on linux you can try:
 ```
+# install the bluez package and expose to the user
 sudo apt install bluez
 sudo usermod -aG bluetooth $USER   # then reboot
 ```
+linux is the only platform that is a bit tricky with flutter_blue_plus.

-test if it worked
+To test if it worked:
 ```
 bluetoothctl
 ```